 After the terrible storms and tornadoes came through the other day and we stayed in the pantry, which is under our stairs, for hours, I decided I needed to clean the pantry.
 If my husband had been home, there would have been no way we all could have fit in it.
 Unfortunately, it’s not for the size, but because I keep putting stuff in and not taking stuff out of it!

 There’s one little fact you should know, I used to be a ‘neat freak’.
-Everything had to be organized and tidy.
+I like everything organized and tidy.
 Then… well, then I started blogging and the house hasn’t been clean since!

 I really wanted to stop cleaning and make these Baked Pumpkin Donuts, but I knew that was just an excuse to stop cleaning.
-I persevered, got it cleaned then rewarded myself with warm Baked Pumpkin Donuts with Caramel Glaze.
+I persevered, cleaned it then rewarded myself with warm Baked Pumpkin Donuts with Caramel Glaze.

 Just look at that beautiful color!
 I hated to eat these donuts they were so pretty, ok, not really, but I did love the bright orange hue!